WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/email-week-ten.md

 Please [read through the onboarding document](https://doi.org/10.6084/m9.figshare.23280815) as this will help you ease your way into WEHI.

-Here are a few things you can do before you start:
+Here are a few things you can do:

 - You can read about [the top 5 mistakes that students make](https://wehi-researchcomputing.github.io/top-5-mistakes)
 - You can also have a [look at the FAQ](https://wehi-researchcomputing.github.io/faq)